Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 where $\text{M}_{token}$ represents the activation memory per token.

-\textbf{Time Estimation.} (1) \textbf{Computation Cost.} To adapt to MLLM workloads, we refine the computation cost estimation by considering the full attention.
-While tokens in LLM follow a causal attention, visual tokens in vision encoder often employ full attention.
-We define a mask efficiency factor $\eta_k$ to represent the additional computation cost introduced by full attention mask.
-Thus the computation cost of group $\mathcal{C}_p$ can be represented as:
+\textbf{Time Estimation.} (1) \textbf{Computation Cost.} Computation cost should take MHA and FFN into consideration.
+To achieve a unified estimation for both LLM and MLLM workloads, we generalize the computation cost model to accommodate diverse attention mask.
+While standard LLMs primarily employ causal attention, MLLMs often incorporate full attention for specific tokens.
+We introduce a mask efficiency factor $\eta_k$ to represent the additional computational overhead introduced by the full attention.
+For standard causal attention, $\eta_k$ is set to $0$, whereas for full attention, $\eta_k$ reflects the additional computations required.
+Thus, the computation cost for group $C_p$ is represented as:

 where $\alpha_1, \alpha_2, \beta_1$ are profiled coefficients, and $\eta_k$ can be determined by the shape of attention mask.